 Responding to or acknowledging a user action.
 Users find the devices hard to use if the feedback is slow, confusing, or non-existent.

-In formal languages, a simple 'machine' that has states, and transitions from one state to another based on strings of input symbols.
+In formal languages, a finite state automaton (FSA) is a simple 'machine' that has states, and transitions from one state to another based on strings of input symbols.

 Alternative name for a finite state automaton.